Europa League last 32: When is draw? Dates, fixtures, teams for knockout stage

 Who has reached the last 32?

-That is still to be decided but Arsenal, Tottenham, Leicester and Rangers are all in a strong position to qualify.
+Arsenal and Leicester have secured qualification, while Tottenham and Rangers are both in a strong position to qualify.

-Celtic, however, are currently bottom of Group H after three games and face a battle to stay in the competition.
+Winless Celtic, however, are out of the competition after their latest 4-1 loss at Sparta Prague.

 What is the draw format?